 Flow State World Tour presented by FM4 Indiekiste and Lemon Tree Music, Arena Wien Open Air, Austria 20190715

 That internet and streaming is the death to music is a common thesis.
 Kids prefer short tunes of two minutes instead of whole (concept) records and change their favorite artist every week.
-But the worldwide web also connects, so you can fall in love with rappers from overseas, doom kings from near or trash titans from the far east.
+But the worldwide web also connects, so you can fall in love with rappers from overseas, doom kings from near east or trash titans from the far east.
 And it made the following incredible career possible.